Automattic/jetpack/projects/js-packages/ai-client/src/hooks/use-ai-suggestions/Readme.md

 ### Rendring `suggestion` or `error`, based on `requestingState`.

 In this example, the state of the request and any returned `suggestion` or `error` are displayed in the rendered output based on the `requestingState`.
+It sets `autoRequest` to true to trigger the request automatically.

 ```jsx
 import { useAiSuggestions } from '@automattic/jetpack-ai-client';